Jollywatt/typst-fletcher/src/main.typ

 ///   	})
 ///   )
 ///
-/// - crossing-fill (paint): Color to use behind lines or labels to give the
+/// - crossing-fill (paint): Color to use behind connectors or labels to give
-///  illusion of crossing over other objects.
+///  the illusion of crossing over other objects.
+///
+/// - crossing-thickness (number): Default thickness of the occlusion made by
+///  crossing connectors.
+See the `crossing-thickness` option of `conn()`.
+///
 ///
 /// - render (function): After the node sizes and grid layout have been
 ///  determined, the `render` function is called with the following arguments: